appscode/blog/content/post/loki-setup-kubedb/index.md

                 summary: High number of connections are refused in pods in KubeDB namespace
 ```

-We need to configure the AlertManager address in config under `loki.config` like below:
+We need to configure the AlertManager address in config under `loki.config` like below to send the alert to AlertManager:

 ```yaml
 loki: